FredericGariepy/LighthouseLabs/PKM/W6/D2/The Incident Escalation Process.md

 | Process ID | Procedure or Decision | Description | Role|
 | - | -| -| -|

+Escalation occurs when a first level responder cannot meet service level agreements (SLAs). \
+__What does this mean?__ \
+An SLA often outlines items like response times and times to fix.

+The understanding is, given a relatively straight forward playbook, the analyst should be expected to complete the play in a known amount of time.
+If they can’t, then escalation should occur.

+There are other causes of escalation to consider as well.
+The incident might be out of scope for the analyst; that is, too high a level or too damaging, though the playbook should include this and have escalation as part of its actions.

+Escalation may also occur if the analyst does not have sufficient resources to handle a specific incident.
+This might occur if, for example, the analyst has to pass the ticket on to a data or network analyst.

 Incident Escalation (process SO 2.6) \
 https://docs.microfocus.com/SM/9.60/Hybrid/Content/BestPracticesGuide_PD/IncidentManagmentBestPractice/Incident_Escalation.htm \
 e.g.